KristianLyng/varnishfoo/chapter-2.rst

 Conditional GET requests
 ------------------------

-In the tool-examples earlier we saw a real example of a `conditional GET request`.
+In the tool-examples earlier we saw real examples of a `conditional GET requests`.
 In many ways, they are quite simple mechanisms to allow a HTTP client - typically a browser - to verify that they have the most up-to-date version of the HTTP object.
 There are two different types of conditional GET requests: ``If-Modified-Since`` and ``If-None-Match``.